particle-iot/docs/src/content/reference/discontinued/software/non-threaded-system-mode.md

 Since your code will now run while in listening mode, this can affect the use of commands sent to the USB serial port.
 The impact of this is mitigated for several reasons, however:

-- Argon, P2, Photon 2, and M-SoM Wi-Fi are set up using USB control request, not the USB CDC serial port.
+- Argon, P2, Photon 2, and M-SoM Wi-Fi are typically set up using BLE or USB control request, not USB CDC serial port commands.
 - CLI commands like `particle identify` now use USB control requests as well.

 If, however, you previously used unthreaded mode and rely on sending USB CDC commands in listening mode, such as `w` to configure Wi-Fi, you must be careful to: